 Create mfusion User Account

-Find the steps below to create mfusion account
+Find the steps below to create a mfusion loginaccount

-- Navigate to ‘ADMIN’ > Accounts‘ , then click on button and fill up the user details form.
+- Navigate to ‘ADMIN’ > Accounts‘ , then click on button and fill in the user details form.

-- Select the User Profile to define what rights/menu the user can access.
+- Select the User Profile to map the access permission for the login user account.

 - Admin profile has access to all the major modules including MAP center, mfusion cloud, Reports, and ADMIN (to create customer entity, Accounts, and Hosts)